 Genesis 37:2 These are the generations of Jacob.
 Joseph being seventeen years old was feeding the flock with אֹת־ his brothers; and the boy was with אֹת־ the sons of Bilhah וְאֹת־ and with the sons of Zilpah, his father’s wives: and brought Joseph אֹת־ their evil report to his father.
 C-MATS

-Question: Did Jacob’s coat have many colors?
-Notice in this verse that the word many was added to the test.
+Question: Did Joseph’s coat have many colors?
+Notice in this verse that the word “many” was added to the text.
 The Hebrew phrase kethoneth passim is translated in KJV as “coat of many colors”, but the phrase may mean a “coat with long sleeves”.
 The Hebrew words mean “properly, the palm (of the hand) or sole (of the foot); by implication (plural) a long and sleeved tunic (perhaps simply a wide one; from the original sense of the root, i.e. of many breadths)”.
 (Strong’s Concordance) The Revised Standard Version translates kethoneth passim as “a long robe with sleeves” while the New International Version notes the translation difficulties in a footnote, and translates it as “a richly ornamented robe”.

 Question: Why did Jacob give Joseph a coat?
 The coat was a mark of leadership.
 After Reuben discredited himself by tampering with Jacob’s bed, Jacob elevated Joseph to the status of the “firstborn” and made him the coat to symbolize his new position in the family.
 This elevation caused Jacob’s brothers to hate him.